diannejardinez/Python_PostgreSQL_Project/README.md

 ### Python mini-projects
 - if statement, for loop, while loop, lists, dictionaries, functions
 ### Programming Journal
-- journal with python list as a simple database
+- Journal with python list as a simple database
+- How to run:
+	- git clone this repo and go into 'Programming_Journal' directory
+	- enter `python app.py`